 So, you’ve decided to buy an Oculus Rift and Touch and now you want to know what to download first (besides the free stuff).
-In our breakdown of the top 5 games for Oculus Touch, we take a look at some of the best games currently on the Oculus Store.
+Here’s our breakdown of the best Oculus Rift games that you should definitely play.

 Before we start, don’t forget that your Rift also works with compatible games purchased through Steam.
 Thanks to Valve’s open SteamVR platform and OpenVR APIs, Steam supports HTC Vive, Windows VR, OSVR, and Oculus Rift equally, so you can shop around for even more titles that aren’t published on the Oculus Store provided the developer enabled support.
 And now we present Road to VR‘s best five games for Oculus Touch.

 One last thing.
 HTC Vive owners can play all of these too with the help of ReVive, a software hack that hooks the Vive into Oculus Store exclusives.
 Alright, on with the show.

 5 – Moss

 Once a PSVR exclusive, Moss (2017) has now made its way to PC VR headsets, letting you control your cute little mouse buddy, Quill, on your adventures through a large and dangerous world.
 Stylistically, Moss hits a home run with its impressive diorama-style visuals and interactive elements that lets you, the player (aka ‘The Reader’) move puzzle pieces around and also take over the minds of enemies as Quill slashes through the world to recover her lost uncle.
 Puzzles may not be the most difficult, but Moss has effectively set up a universe begging for more sequels to further flesh out the enticing world Polyarc Games has created.

 See why we gave it a [7.9/10] in our review on PSVR.